Wine 101: The Ultimate Wine Serving Temperature Guide

 Do You Chill Pinot Noir?

-As we’ve said, everyone’s perception and preference differ when it comes serving temperatures, but if it is too cold the tannins and acidic features become more pronounced.
+As we’ve said, everyone’s perception and preference differ when it comes to serving temperatures, but if it is too cold the tannins and acidic features become more pronounced.
 Serving your Pinot Noir between 55-60° F will bring out the subtler strengths of Pinot Noir.

 Should Merlot be Chilled?